-ONLE 570 - Designing and Implementing Online Educational Systems #2 Credits: 3

-Designing and Implementing Online Educational Systems II will focus on the evaluation, analysis, and design of online environments that engage learners in active and collaborative learning.
-Learners will examine aspects of socially shared cognition, multimodal communication, and digital literacy and apply key elements to the development of an online learning experience.
+ONLE 570 - Designing and Implementing Online Educational Systems #2 Credits: 3 cognition, multimodal communication, and digital literacy and apply key elements to the development of an online learning experience.
 Group members will participate in peer evaluation of shared learning opportunities and analyze the effectiveness of the design.